St Alban’s Catholic Voluntary Academy

 - Communication and Language (CL).

-The EYFS curriculum is underpinned by a carefully thoughout out balance of a direct teaching model and a play-based approach where children have access to all areas of learning within the classroom and in the outside learning area.
+The EYFS curriculum is underpinned by a carefully thought out balance of a direct teaching model and a play-based approach where children have access to all areas of learning within the classroom and in the outside learning area.
 Children will engage in self-chosen activities as well as carefully planned adult directed sessions, including phonics.
-The children are continually observed and assessed by teachers and support staff so that they progress rapidly towards achieving the ‘Early Learning Goals’.
+The children are observed and assessed, as they learn and grow, by teachers and other early years professionals so that they progress rapidly towards achieving the ‘Early Learning Goals’.

-This continues into Year 1 and 2 where the children will move through the five phases of the phonics programme learning to understand letter patterns as the sounds and words grow in complexity.
-Alongside this, through years 1-6 sessions of ‘reading for meaning’ take place at least four times a week.
+Through the EYFS, this continues into Year 1 and 2 where the children will move through the five phases of the phonics programme learning to understand letter patterns as the sounds and words grow in complexity.
+Alongside this, through years 1-6 sessions of ‘Reading for Meaning’ take place at least four times a week.
 This gives pupils the opportunity to not only develop their fluency but also how to infer – reading between the lines – in order to comprehend the meaning behind a character’s thoughts and actions in fiction, and understanding information presented in non-fiction.

-These sessions also give the children the opportunity to understand how writer’s select particular words and phrases for purpose in order to create effect.
-The pupils also focus on how the text may relate to themselves, another text they have read or an event in the wider world so that the children are immersed in the feelings of the character’s they are reading about and are aware of the world around them.
+These sessions also give the children the opportunity to understand how writers select particular words and phrases for purpose in order to create effect.
+The pupils focus on how the text may relate to themselves, another text they have read or an event in the wider world so that they are immersed in the feelings of the characters they are reading about and are aware of the world around them.

-We believe that this vital knowledge and will enable our children to be critical thinkers and able to access texts at a deeper level to empower them to be passionate readers.
-We encourage our children to take responsibility of reading avidly.
+We believe that this vital knowledge will enable our children to be critical thinkers and access texts at a deeper level to empower them to be passionate readers.
+We encourage our children to take responsibility for reading avidly.
 All pupils have their own reading record which they are expected to complete daily and a suggested reading list is sent home each year, for each year group, to challenge the children to read widely thus develop their life-long love of literature.

-Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, assemblies, competitions and events involving other schools.
-Developing their independence and motivation as learners and their sense of responsibility as future citizens having the teachings of Jesus Christ and his Church at the very centre is at the heart of all our teaching and learning.
+The impact that the curriculum makes to our children is profound.
+Our promise to the children is that the curriculum will be a joyful experience for all.
+Pupils have opportunities to share their learning with each other, their parents and carers through school-based and external exhibitions, assemblies, competitions and events involving other schools.
+Children develop independence and motivation as learners, a desire to strive for academic excellence, along with a sense of responsibility as future citizens.
+The teachings of Jesus Christ and his Church are at the heart of everything we do at St Alban’s.